-If you’re worried turning 35 means your chance of getting pregnant immediately plummets, don’t: That fertility countdown is just a myth.
-Fertility does decline with age, but multiple studies have found those 35 and up can still easily get pregnant: One in particular conducted by the University of North Carolina School of Medicine found 38- and 39-year-olds had no problem putting the bun in the oven naturally.
-For more on pregnancy, check out these 20 Secrets Your Gynecologist Won’t Tell You.
+If you're worried turning 35 means your chance of getting pregnant immediately plummets, don't.
+That fertility countdown is just a myth.
+Fertility does decline with age, but multiple studies have found those 35 and up can still easily get pregnant.
+One in particular conducted by the University of North Carolina School of Medicine found 38- and 39-year-olds had no problem putting the bun in the oven naturally.
+And for more on pregnancy, check out these 20 Secrets Your Gynecologist Won't Tell You.

 You can drink cranberry juice to cure a UTI.